likax98/airline-booking-Revera/README.md

 6. Style the component using [TailwindCSS](https://tailwindcss.com/).
 Ensure it provides a user-friendly and responsive experience.
 7. Submit the form to https://eo5eo2dqy2y0ds6.m.pipedream.net via POST request with data as application/json
 8. The endpoint will respond with a status, timestamp and bookingId.
 Display those in the form as you see fit.
-9. Deploy the project to
+9. Deploy the project to Vercel.

 ## Expectations